cocos-creator/docs-3d-deprecated/en/asset/index.md

 ## Assets Manager

-The **Assets Manager** is an important tool for accessing and managing assets, developers are recommended to familiarize themselves with the use of the **Assets Manager** foe managing assets.
-Read the [**Assets Manager**](../editor/assets/index.md) documentation for a detailed introduction.
+The **Assets Manager** is an important tool for accessing and managing assets, developers are recommended to familiarize themselves with the use of the **Assets Manager** for managing assets.
+Read the [Assets Manager](../editor/assets/index.md) documentation for a detailed introduction.

 ## Assets Workflow